Chapter 7: Fells Point

 “A woman named Leticia Garza carried her two-year-old down a hallway on fire.
 She left skin on the floor.
 The sprinkler system had been dead for two years.”
 She looked at him.
 “He’s going to do it again.”

-The sentence sat between them on the concrete table like a structural fact.
-Load applied.
-No ambiguity in the math.
+The sentence sat between them on the concrete table like a fact.

 “Yeah,” Hank said.
 “He is.”

 Maren picked up the coffee she hadn’t touched.
 Put it down.
-“I can fly out Saturday.
-You’ll have to drive — Rook.”
+“We can fly out Saturday.”
+She stopped.
+“Shit, you’ll have to drive — Rook.
+I’ll get things set up before you get there.”

 She looked past him toward the truck, toward the dog watching her through the glass.
 Her jaw tightened, then released — something he couldn’t read.